-Millions of children across Africa experience consistent threats to attaining their education.
-One of the major challenges is the issue of children that remain out-of-school.
+Millions of children across Africa experience consistent threats to attaining education.
+One of the major challenges is of children who remain out-of-school.
 The Children’s Rights Programme defines out-of-school children as children between the ages of 7-13 that do not have access to a primary school in their community, do not enrol despite the availability of a primary school or enrol but do not attend primary school or drop out of the primary education system.
-This definition also extends to children that are between 13-17 years of age and have never been to primary school or have dropped out of primary school.
+This definition extends to children between 13-17 years of age who have never been to primary school or have dropped out.

 The Trust is part of a global movement that seeks to ensure that all children can access quality education.
-The success of the programme requires both advocacy work to influence public sector policies and programmes as well as the active involvement of families, civil society and the private sector.
-The programme strives to ensure that those that are out of school are identified, enrolled and retained, progress optimally and achieve their full potential through quality formal and non-formal education.
-In addition, the programme also works to facilitate the provision of infrastructure, nutrition, curriculum support and social welfare services.
+The success of the programme requires advocacy work to influence public sector policies and programmes as well as the active involvement of families, civil society and the private sector.
+The programme strives to ensure that out-of-school-children are identified, enrolled and retained, progress optimally and achieve their full potential through quality formal and non-formal education.

-Our work in education contributes to the following sustainable development goals (SDGs):
+Our work undertaken in in Education contributes to the following SDG:

 GOAL 5: Achieve gender equality and empower all women and girls